apichick/apigee-dev-training/labs/lab-04/README.md

 ### Quota

-1. Fist, go to **Publish > API Products**, edit the product that you are using and set up the quota there.
+1. First, go to **Publish > API Products**, edit the product that you are using and set up the quota there.
 For demonstration purposes, so we can see the quota being violated, we will only allow 4 requests per minute.
 Make sure that the test environment is checked for that product.

 2. Then add a new Quota policy with the following XML content: